scipy-conference/scipy_proceedings/papers/shammamah_hossain/shammamah_hossain.rst

 .. class:: keywords

-   visualization, bioinformatics
+   visualization, bioinformatics, sequence analysis, Dash

 Introduction
 ------------

 The emergent field of bioinformatics is an amalgamation of computer science, statistics, and biology; it has proven itself revolutionary in biomedical research.
-As scientific techniques in areas such as genomics and proteomics improve, they can yield larger volumes of valuable data that require processing in order to efficiently provide meaningful solutions to biological problems.
+As scientific techniques in areas such as genomics and proteomics improve, experimentalists in bioinformatics may find themselves needing to interpret large volumes of data.
+In order to use this data to efficiently provide meaningful solutions to biological problems, it is important to have robust data visualization tools.

 Many bioinformaticians have already created analysis and visualization tools with Dash and plotly.py, but only through significant workarounds and modifications made to preexisting graph types.
-In addition to permitting single-line declarations of charts for complex datasets such as hierarchical clustering and multiple sequence alignment, we introduce several new chart types, three-dimensional and interactive molecule visualization tools, and components that are specifically related to genomic and proteomic sequences.
+We present an interface to create single-line declarations of charts for complex datasets such as hierarchical clustering and multiple sequence alignment.
+In addition, we introduce several new chart types, three-dimensional and interactive molecule visualization tools, and components that are specifically related to genomic and proteomic sequences.
 In a separate library, we present a set of simple parsing scripts that handle some of the most common file types found in bioinformatics-related databases.

-This paper outlines the contents of the Dash Bio package, which imparts the powerful data-visualization tools and flexibility of Dash to the flourishing bioinformatics community.
+This paper outlines the contents of the Dash Bio package.
+With this package, we hope to impart the powerful data-visualization tools and flexibility of Dash to the flourishing bioinformatics community.

 Dash
 ====